Vishwa Mohan Bhatt

 Vishwa Mohan Bhatt, known professionally as V. M. Bhatt, is an Indian Hindustani classical music instrumentalist who invented and plays a modified slide guitar that is widely called the Mohan veena.

 Personal life

 Bhatt lives in Jaipur, Rajasthan, India, with his wife and two sons.
 His elder son Salil Bhatt is a Mohan veena player (and also a player of the Satvik veena).
-His younger son Saurabh Bhatt is a Music Composer who has composed music for films, music albums and TV serials.
-Bhatt's parents, Manmohan Bhatt and Chandrakala Bhatt were teaching and performing musicians, who imparted knowledge of music to V.M Bhatt.
+His younger son Saurabh Bhatt is a composer who has written music for films, music albums and TV serials.
+Bhatt's parents, Manmohan Bhatt and Chandrakala Bhatt were teaching and performing musicians, who taught music to V.M Bhatt.
 His nephew, Krishna Bhatt, plays the sitar and tabla.
 He is the younger brother of Manju Mehta who is co-founder of Saptak School of Music at Ahmedabad and a trained disciple of Pandit Ravi Shankar.

+Bhatt faced severe allegations of sexual misconduct in 2018 by 19 year old Sukhnidi Kaur, who accused him of harassing her when she was 14 years of age.
+This allegation was made under the MeToo movement, but is not legally verified yet.
+He and his family have actively denied any such allegations.